 Today, I want to share the baby steps you can take to plan your travel as a business owner.

-1. Build Your Business with the Flexibility to Take Time Off Work
+Build Your Business with the Flexibility to Take Time Off Work

 At the beginning of my business, this was difficult for me.
 The business I was building was based on weekly podcast episodes.
-I wasn’t requiring my clients to stick to turnaround times or deadlines, so someone could be sending me the assets for their podcast that went live on Friday on Wednesday.
+I wasn’t requiring my clients to stick to turnaround times or deadlines, so someone could be sending me the assets for their podcast that went live on Friday or Wednesday.
 So I was working on putting out many of my client’s content on a time crunch.
 That is not happening anymore in my business.
 I need a little more flexibility in my business.

-2. Mark it on Your Calendar
+Mark it on Your Calendar

 This is probably the easiest step you can do.
 Go into your calendar, look at your free weeks, and see if there are times you can. take off.
 What I like to do is look at my calendar and compare it with my husband’s.
 Whatever weeks that we both are free I block on my calendar and write something like ‘vacation?’
 From there, we plan to be off work and prepare my team.

-3. Find Support Where Needed
+Find Support Where Needed

 Over the last two years, I mostly worked ahead when I wanted to go on vacations, but in the last few months, I’ve played around with handing things over to team members instead.

-4. Notify Your Clients of Any Disruptions
+Notify Your Clients of Any Disruptions

-The best way I have found to do this with my clients is to send them all an email detailing the dates I will be out of office and the projects that need to be delivered to me by what date.
+The best way I have found to do this with my clients is to send them all an email detailing the dates I will be out of the office and the projects that need to be delivered to me by what date.
 I do this at least a full month before I go out of town.

 The only time that hasn’t worked is when my email glitched and my client never received that information.
 I worked around it and everything was fine.
 Stuff happens.